Interpolating Population Distributions using Public-use Data: An Application to Income Segregation using American Community Survey Data: EVALUATION OF L-PRLN

-Each tract-level model was fit using \verb0Rstan0 \citep{rstan2016} to do MCMC via HMC with four chains, and after a warm-up of 4,000 iterations per chain for tuning and burn-in, a further 4,000 iterations per chain were kept as draws from the posterior distribution.
+Then we fit L-PRLN using \verb0Rstan0 \citep{rstan2016} to do MCMC via NUTS with four chains, and after a warm-up of 4,000 iterations per chain for tuning and burn-in, a further 4,000 iterations per chain were kept as draws from the posterior distribution.
 Both the mean and the median of the posterior predictive distribution for each percentile were taken as model-based estimates.
 Additionally, we fit PRLN on the synthetic bin estimates.
-This yields four estimates of each percentile: the mean and median of the tract-level model posterior predictive distribution, constructed as in Section~\ref{sec:post.pred}; the PRLN estimate; and the direct estimate.
+This yields four estimates of each percentile: the mean and median of the L-PRLN posterior predictive distribution, constructed as in Section~\ref{sec:post.pred}; the PRLN estimate; and the direct estimate.
 We computed the following four metrics for all four estimates: root mean square error (RMSE), mean absolute deviation (MAD), root mean square percentage error (RMSPE), and mean absolute percentage error (MAPE).
 All four metrics were computed over all iterations of the simulation study and all tracts of the synthetic population simultaneously.

 Tables~\ref{tab:sim}~and~\ref{tab:sim2} display each of these metrics, expressed as a percentage of the same metric for the corresponding direct estimates.
 For example, PRLN had an RMSE for the 5th percentile 0.60\% lower than that of the direct estimate, while it had a MAD for the 5th percentile 1.55\% higher than that of the direct estimate.
-Note that direct estimates are what our hypothetical data user would like the ACS to publish, but they were not available.
+Note that the direct estimates are what our hypothetical data user would like the ACS to publish, but they are not available.